michaniets/french-childes/README.md

 ## Workflow for processing Childes files

+Adapt the script `childes-pipeline.sh` automates the main steps of the workflow.
-Adapt the script _childes-pipeline.sh_ to your installation.
-It lists the commands for most of the steps depicted below.
+It contains the commands for the steps depicted below.

 ![Childes processing workflow](https://github.com/user-attachments/assets/ee7950a7-f503-44f0-9211-7ab5af7f1a3f)